 A Social Club serving 3 Real Ales which is open to both members and non-members.
 There is a full weekly schedule of activity and a function room available to hire.

 This well-furnished multi-roomed bar shows live sport and hosts a busy schedule of live entertainment.
 There is a quiz starting around 9.30pm every Wednesday.
 Visit the pub's own website for a live beer board.
 There is one permanent and two guest beers.
 The outside bar opens at peak times.
 Between 11am and 5.00pm Monday to Friday all Real Ales are £2.50 per pint (a saving of 50-70p).

 215 Halesowen Road

-Dudley and South Staffordshire CAMRA Branch Pub of the Year 2020 Finalist.
-The second establishment operated by brewery Fixed Wheel; joining the Brewery Tap in Blackheath.
-This single room micropub opened in May 2019 and was previously a Mediterranean cafe.
-In addition to the six cask ales, there is a range of eight rotating craft keg beers and eight ciders.
-Quiz night (Tues), Cheese night (Wed) and Pizza nights (Thurs) take place monthly with music alternate Sunday afternoons.
-A pint and Cob deal is offered as well as a loyalty card on Cask beers.
-Discount on Cask and Keg beers Sundays Street parking is free and unconstrained after 6pm.
+The second establishment operated by Fixed Wheel Brewery, joining the Brewery Tap in Blackheath.
+This single-room micropub opened in May 2019 and was previously a Mediterranean cafe.
+In addition to the cask ales, there is a range of rotating craft keg beers and eight ciders.
+Quiz/cheese/pizza nights take place monthly, with music on alternate Sunday afternoons.
+Street parking is free and unconstrained after 6pm.

 - Haden Cross 451 Halesowen Road Old Hill B64 7JD (0121) 585 9698